Configure and use a heatmap visualization in Dynatrace

-To select a different metric from a multi-metric query, select the letter next to the metric you want to visualize.
-In this example, you would change the selection from A (
+To select a different metric from a multi-metric query, you can select the letter next to the metric you want to visualize, or you can select the eye icon .

 Resolution is the X axis (time) granularity of the visualization.

-- To allow the Data explorer to automatically select an appropriate resolution for the selected timeframe, set Resolution to
+- To allow the Data explorer to automatically select an appropriate resolution for the selected timeframe, in the Settings section, set Resolution to

 - To specify a certain resolution, select one from the list